Murder (film series): Murder (2004 film)

-Murder 2
+Murder 2 (2011 film)

 A sequel, Murder 2, was commissioned after the success of the previous film and is directed by Mohit Suri, with Emraan Hashmi and Jacqueline Fernandez.
 The film is alleged to be based on the 2008 South Korean film The Chaser, though Bhatt denied this and said that it was inspired from the 2006 Nithari killings in Noida.
 The film is remembered for its erotic scenes.
 It was released on 8 July 2011 (worldwide), and received mixed to positive reviews from various critics of India.
 Proving to be similarly successful to the first entry in the series, the film became another profitable addition to the franchise, having earned ₹115 crore worldwide, from a budget of ₹50 crore.

-Murder 3
+Murder 3 (2013 film)

 After the success of the previous films, Bhatt hinted that there would be another sequel.
 The film was titled as M3, but then changed to Murder 3.
 Film is directed by Vishesh Bhatt and also the third installment in this series.
 The film stars Randeep Hooda, Aditi Rao Hydari and Sara Loren in lead roles.
 The film is an official remake of the Colombian thriller The Hidden Face.
-It was released on 15 February 2013 to mixed reviews and performed poorly at the box office.
+It was released on 15 February 2013.
+Murder 3 became an average grosser at the box office and received mixed reviews from critics.